-Bill balances custom and function when he tackles a working 2023 Ram that needs to deliver on the road and stand out at the tow show.
-A new client plans a surprise customization on her dad's '49 Ford F-1, which is more rust than wrecker.
+Bill balances custom and function when he tackles a working 2023 Ram that needs to deliver on the road and stand out at the tow show; a new client plans a surprise customization on her dad's '49 Ford F-1, which is more rust than wrecker.

 Bill Carlton and his interior guru John Burgess are happy to take a trip down memory lane transforming an '89 Bronco II super low and extra loud; the team builds a custom frame for a '49 Ford truck with independent rear suspension.